l3uddz/traktarr/README.md

   - Has to be longer than `blacklisted_min_runtime` or else it will be ignored.

 `blacklisted_min_year` - Blacklist release dates before specified year.
+This can be a 4 digit year, `0`, or `-<number of years to go back>` format.

+- If `0`, blacklist movies that came out before the current year.

+- If `-10`, blacklist movies that came out 10 years before the current year.

 `blacklisted_max_year` - Blacklist release dates after specified year.
+This can be a 4 digit year, `0`, or `+<number of years to go forward>` format.

+- If `0`, blacklist movies that are coming out after the current year.

+- If `+1`, blacklist movies that are coming out after 1 year from current year.

 `blacklisted_title_keywords` - Blacklist certain words in titles.